chimera-linux/cports/Usage.md

   dependency cycles.
 Only one cycle at a time is printed.
 The goal is to keep the tree free of cycles at all times.
 Therefore, if you encounter a cycle, resolve it and check again.
+* `print-unbuilt` Parse all templates and compare the local repository against them.
+Print a spaces-separated list of templates that are either out of date or missing.
+Templates that are not buildable are not included.
 * `index` When not given a path, reindex all known repositories.
 When given a path, reindex a specific repository.
 Only either the host architecture or the `-a` architecture are indexed, and the path should not include the